Module: results#

 write_column

-(colname, filename)Save a single column's data as a numpy data file.
+(colname, filename[, overwrite])Save a single column's data as its own data file.

 write_filtered_stats